0xgthuva/prof-sathasivam-digital-archive/README.md

 ## Editorial Guidelines

-The archive should use careful, neutral, and historically responsible language.
+The archive using careful, neutral, and historically responsible language.

 ### Biography and academic history